CMMC Certification Levels: Understanding Level 1, Level 2, and Level 3

 • How does certification differ from self-assessment?

-Under CMMC 2.0, the U.S. Department of Defense simplified the framework into three certification levels, each aligned to specific cybersecurity maturity expectations and federal contract requirements.
+Under CMMC 2.0, the U.S. Department of Defense simplified the framework into three certification levels.
+Each level aligns to defined cybersecurity expectations and specific federal contract requirements.

 This guide explains what each CMMC certification level requires, how assessments work, and how to determine your path to compliance.